hrabbit/vz-salt-base/README.md

 vz-salt-base
 ============

 Create a base package that allows dab creations to be deployed purely for use in salt networks.
+This image sets the salt master (if requested), and configures eth0 to be DHCP enabled.
+The idea behind this is that you would use salt to define a new network configuration for your minions after they come online.

 Usage
 -----